wildcardgamez/BuddyCards/README.txt

 on a wall.
 They come in all vanilla wood varieties.
 If you have Byg installed, they also come in all byg varieties.

+Mystery Packs
+Mystery packs can be made with one of any pack, combined with 2 emerald blocks, 2 iron blocks, 2 phantom membranes, and 2 diamonds.
+These packs contain 9 cards, 7 normal cards and 2 shiny variants.
+The mystery pack can include cards from every set, wether it's possible to get those cards in your modpack or not.
+This allows all cards to be obtainable.

 Config
 The config file of the mod allows adjusting of the odds of packs dropping when the player kills specific mobs.
 Type in a decimal value of what percentage of kills